The Insider's Guide to Buying Property in St Maarten / St Martin

 Overview - The St Maarten / St Martin Real Estate Market

-The 37 square mile island of St Martin is the smallest island in the world to be divided between two nations.
-The northern part of the island – Sint Maarten – is part of the Kingdom of the Netherlands.
-The southern part of the island – Saint Martin – is an overseas collectivity of France.
+Spanning just 37 square miles, the island of St. Martin holds the unique distinction of being the world’s smallest territory peacefully shared between two nations.
+The southern part of the island – Sint Maarten – is an autonomous country within the Kingdom of the Netherlands, while the northern part – Saint-Martin – is an overseas collectivity of France.

-On the French side, the Terres Basses (lowlands) area is the setting for some of the island’s most magnificent luxury homes.
+The French side side of St Martin, is the setting for some of the Caribbean’s most magnificent luxury homes, particularly in areas such as the Terres Basses (lowlands).
 Opulent houses and villas are nestled into hillsides and along the beautiful beaches at Baie Rouge and Baie Longue.
-Orient Bay on the northern coast, which is renowned for one of the best beaches on the island, is also a popular place to own a home.
+The renowned Orient Bay area on the northern coast, celebrated for its beautiful beach, is another premier location for luxury property ownership.

-“Lively, cosmopolitan and easily accessible, St Martin is well established as a premier Caribbean destination for overseas property buyers”
+“With a diverse and mature real estate market, St Martin is also well established as a premier Caribbean destination for second home ownership”

 Why Invest?